Easy Mental Arithmetic for Pilots

 These rules of thumb also work very well when completing pilot numerical reasoning aptitude tests as part of airline pilot assessments.
 Such tests often require you to work quickly, but with a number of multiple-choice answers, you often just need to reach a rough figure rather than an exact one.
 Quickly being able to calculate a good estimate in test conditions can prove to be invaluable in passing an airline pilot selection process.

 Some of the most important rules of thumb involve using the 3 times table, the 1 in 60 rule and being able to divide or multiply by 10.
-Let’s have a look at some examples:
+Here’s some examples.

 Distance Required to Descend for Aircraft Calculations